NilayD-lab/Polynomial-Solver/README.md

 HI!
 This is a project I made in the middle of my Junior year in High School.
 The project has a handful of features that gives you information on a polynomial you input.
 I mainly made this project because I thought that finding the roots of a parabola on a graphing calculator was quite clunky.
 Additionally you would have to find the roots manually if the parabola's roots were imaginary.
 This is my third interation of this project; the first made in Snap! and second in Python.
 This is by far the best of the three since it has much more features than simply returning the roots of a polynomial.
 Anyway I hope you enjoy the project!

 # Usage
 - After entering your polynomial in standard form you can chose from the options that will be listed.
-Just type in the option you want and your result will show up
+Just type in the option you want and your result will show
 <br></br>
 Here are the commands and what they do:
 1. roots: returns the the x-intercepts of the input.
 If the x-intercepts are imaginary, it will plug the input into the quadratic equation and return that